s-oa18/complete-javascript-course-master/README.md

 ### Destructuring Arrays

 This is an ES6 feature and its a way of unpacking values from an array or an object into separate variables i.e. Unpacking a complex data structure into a smaller data structure like a variable.
-* Retrieving an array into its own variable
+* Retrieving an array into its own variable:

   *Without destructuring*

   ```javascript